 Rounding a World-View of Colonial Lisbon

-‘Nina’, like ‘Fidelidade’ and ‘Um Encontro Imprevisto’ stages a particular deictic relationship between a ‘self’ and an ‘other’ and a situated spatial contrast between a ‘here’ and ‘now’ and a ‘there’ and ‘then’.
+‘Nina’, like ‘Fidelidade’ and ‘Um Encontro Imprevisto’, stages a particular deictic relationship between a ‘self’ and an ‘other’ and a situated spatial contrast between a ‘here’ and ‘now’ and a ‘there’ and ‘then’.
 Written by authors of varied cultural background originating in widely disparate territories, these three stories can be seen as parts of what Helena Carvalhão Buescu calls ‘world literature in Portuguese’, texts that, written in a generally common language, span the fault lines in and between cultures and establish connections at a supranational level.
 For Buescu, considering such texts comparatively allows for ‘the simultaneous experience of the shared and the distinct’, which allows us to establish ‘an archive of possible similarities but also of differences and infinite variation’ (2014: 47; translation mine).
 In Vimala Devi, Senna Fernandes and Orlanda Amarílis’s work we see the different ways and extent to which Portuguese colonial discourse and the mythology of Lusotropicalism is denied and displaced by contrary views from colonised standpoints inflected by their cultures of origin.

 Buescu remarks that an important element of studies of world literature in Portuguese might be ‘how literatures in Portuguese may contribute decisively to a non-Eurocentric view of Europe.
 The European colonial and imperial past becomes part of Europe’s present, and the historical divide between centre (the colonial capital) and peripheries (the colonies) is rearranged in a new way, thereby producing a different view of Europe: a world-view of Europe (2013: 20).
 The three stories I have analysed here, which represent Lisbon, colonised experience and Salazar-era ideology in diverse yet parallel ways gain in resonance and subtlety by being read side-by-side, their quirks and idiosyncrasies becoming discernible by juxtaposition.
 Though it is logical that Portuguese-language comparativism should focus on the literature emerging from what Eduardo Lourenço termed the ‘three rings’ (1999: 165) of the Portuguese-speaking world – the spaces in the Americas, Europe, and Africa where it is a hegemonic language – I argue, as I have practised here, that the inclusion of Asian production in Portuguese increases the sphericity of the Portuguese literatura-mundo, its coverage in the round of the most vital themes and questions to have emerged in the aftermath of Portuguese colonialism, such as those of identity, hybridity, and hierarchy between colony and metropole discussed here.
 The significant difference of Asian literature from spaces where Portuguese is not the dominant tongue relativises and nuances our apperception of its African counterparts.
 To use a cartographical metaphor, augmenting the current literary coordinate system with extra points of cultural longitude and latitude allows us to expand comparisons, challenge assumptions and produce new objects of reflection and a more refined graticule for future surveys.